apache/skywalking/README.md

 * [In the schedule] v2.1-2017
 	* release a version following OpenTracing.io
 	* provide bridge mode lib to integrate data of system and tracer
 	* provide English doc as default.
-Almost provide Chinese version on Gitbook or Wiki
+Also provide Chinese version on Gitbook or Wiki
 	* support log framework(log4j, log4j2, logback) to output traceid in system log.

 * [Dev] v2.0-2016